 Let’s talk about rejection.
 [Insert sad trombone noise.]

-Now that we’re through pilot season, (also known as the time of year when “no” is most heavily employed,) let me help put those feelings into perspective:
+Now that we’re through pilot season, (AKA the time of year when “no” is most heavily employed,) let me help put those feelings into perspective:

 “No” is not failure; it’s simply, “Not this time.”

 My brilliant mother has been my #1 cheerleader and emotional guide as I’ve faced rejection in my career.
 (And just like you, I’ve endured PLENTY.
+Casting and actors are not that different.
 Solidarity, people.)
 She recently wrote an article wherein she says, “Rejection isn’t because someone doesn’t like you.
 It’s because they like something/someone else.”
 (Emphasis mine.)

 When it comes to industry rejection, this is WHOLLY accurate.
 If you aren’t cast in a role, it’s because the team liked somebody else more.
 And someday, if you work at your craft and behave professionally, YOU will be the somebody else they like more.
 In the meantime, you’ll face rejection.
 And in that, you’re never alone.
 Only one person can be cast per role.
 That is a single, solitary “yes” to a heaping pile of “no’s.”

 The best way to manage the underlying negativity of an artist’s path is to hold on to a little perspective.

 I’ve had actors reach out to me, concerned that they’ve been pinned/released for the same Casting office multiple times.
 They’re worried that because they aren’t having those pins turn into bookings that they MUST be doing something wrong, and surely the Casting office will eventually stop seeing them.
 But realistically, EVERY pin is a major victory.
 Their perspective has gotten skewed by the feeling of rejection.
 Celebrate all the victories (big and small) you achieve while on your path, because those are the yes’s you need to keep coming back to this crazy business.